WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LED_Lab/index.md

 [lab can be done in iCircuit, but is much more fun when actually built physically].

+[try to build them from schematic without looking at the breadboard solutions]

 # Requirements

 To do this lab, you'll need the following new items: